yannickjemmely/Mida/README.md

 MidaFX is an open source framework designed to operate in markets like stocks, forex, crypto or commodities.

 Through MidaFX you can:
-- Real time operate in any supported market;
+- Operate in any supported market and manage portfolios in real time;
+- Execute, test and automate investment and trading strategies by implementing custom expert advisors;
 - Analyze markets and prices movements through dedicated analysis interfaces;
-- Execute, test and automate investment and trading strategies by implementing custom expert advisors;
 - Backtest and access time series covering the last decades.

 ## Supported Brokers